juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 "Funny," Marie responded with an equal level of sarcasm oozing in her voice.
 "Master's been riding my ass extra hard nowadays; I'm not allowed to use the Heavenly Eye for a while."

-This illicited another bellowing laugh from Markus, oozing with schadenfreude, which Shuri also partook in but with a more suppressed giggle matching her high-class upbringing.
+This elicited another bellowing laugh from Markus, oozing with schadenfreude, which Shuri also partook in but with a more suppressed giggle matching her high-class upbringing.
 The laughter went on for some time though, it seemed as though Markus was remembering all the time Marie had fronted him with her powers and was rubbing it on her face.

 Shuri could see a vein throbbing in Marie's forehead, increasing in intensity with each passing breath.
 "You know, I don't need the Heavenly Eye to drill you a new one.
 I don't even need magic - I've been contesting against men twice my age and size since before you even left this village."